CrowdStrike/crimson-falcon/docs/ContainerImages.md

 api_instance = Falcon::ContainerImages.new
 opts = {
   filter: 'filter_example', # String | Filter images using a query in Falcon Query Language (FQL).
-Supported filters:  registry,repository,tag
+Supported filter fields: - `registry` - `repository` - `tag`
   with_config: true, # Boolean | (true/false) include image config, default is false
+  sort: 'sort_example', # String | The fields to sort the records on.
   limit: 56, # Integer | The upper-bound on the number of records to retrieve.
-  offset: 56, # Integer | The offset from where to begin.
+  offset: 56 # Integer | The offset from where to begin.
-  sort: 'sort_example' # String | The fields to sort the records on.
 }

 begin
-  # Retrieve image entities identified by the provided filter criteria
+  # Maximum offset = 10000 - limit
   result = api_instance.combined_image_detail(opts)
   p result
 rescue Falcon::ApiError => e